ThomasQi3141/ThomasQi3141/README.md

 # Hey, I'm Thomas

-I'm a second-year Computer Science student at the University of Waterloo who's skilled in full-stack development and passionate about machine learning :)
+I'm a Computer Science student at the University of Waterloo who's skilled in full-stack development and passionate about machine learning :)

 <a href="https://www.thomasqi.com/" target="_blank">thomasqi.com</a>